RadekVyM/SimpleToolkit/docs/SimpleToolkit.SimpleShell/README.md

 ## Implementation details

-The `SimpleShell` class inherits from the .NET MAUI `Shell` class, but all the [handlers](https://learn.microsoft.com/dotnet/maui/user-interface/handlers) are implemented from the ground up.
-These handlers are inspired by the WinUI version of `Shell` handlers.
+The `SimpleShell` class inherits from the standard .NET MAUI `Shell`, but its [handlers](https://learn.microsoft.com/dotnet/maui/user-interface/handlers) are implemented entirely from the ground up.
+These implementations are largely inspired by the WinUI version of `Shell` handlers.

-## Why not use `SimpleShell` and use .NET MAUI `Shell` instead

-- .NET MAUI `Shell` offers a platform-specific appearance.
+## Limitations and Trade-offs

+While `SimpleShell` offers increased flexibility, there are scenarios where the standard .NET MAUI `Shell` might be a better fit:

+* **Platform-Native Aesthetics:** The standard `Shell` provides a look and feel that is native to each specific operating system.
-- Platform-specific navigation controls that .NET MAUI `Shell` provides probably have better performance than controls composed of multiple .NET MAUI views.
+* **Performance Optimization:** Native navigation controls provided by the standard `Shell` may offer superior performance compared to custom controls composed of multiple .NET MAUI views.
-- A `SimpleShell`-based application may not have as good accessibility in some scenarios due to the lack of platform-specific navigation controls. .NET MAUI `Shell` should be accessible out of the box since it uses platform-specific controls.
-- Maybe I have implemented something wrong that has a negative impact on the performance, accessibility, or something like that.
+* **Accessibility:** Standard `Shell` is designed to be accessible out of the box by leveraging platform-specific controls.
+A `SimpleShell` implementation requires manual effort to ensure it meets the same accessibility standards.
+* **Maturity:** As a custom implementation, `SimpleShell` may have edge cases or performance impacts that have not yet been as rigorously tested as the official MAUI components.